reactioncommerce/example-storefront/README.md

 **Starting Reaction's GraphQL server**

-*NOTE: Currently we're using this [branch](https://github.com/reactioncommerce/reaction/tree/feat-aldeed-graphql-pure-queries) of Reaction Commerce to create the GraphQl service.*
+*NOTE: Currently we're using the [release 1.11.0 branch](https://github.com/reactioncommerce/reaction/pull/4151) of Reaction Commerce to create the GraphQl service.*

  1. Pull the latest code from Reaction Commerce
  2. Start the devserver by running `docker-compose up -d devserver` or start both the devserver and reaction by running `docker-compose up -d`

 **Getting a Meteor login token**
- 1. If not already running start a Reaction Commerce shop within docker by running `docker-compose up -d reaction`
+ 1. If not already running, start a Reaction Commerce shop within docker by running `docker-compose up -d reaction`
  2. Once the app has started view the shop at localhost:3000
  3. Open the devtools and copy the Meteor.loginToken from the localstorage.